September Gardening To-Do List for Zones 9-11

 In the Greenhouse

-• Start taking cuttings: elderberry, sugarcane, Barbados cherry, fig, etc.
+• Start taking cuttings: elderberry, Sugarcane, Barbados cherry, fig, etc.

 • Plant trees / shrubs by seed: Jaboticaba, miracle fruit, loquat, mimosa, moringa, etc.